 Everyone has a voice.
 We invite you to propose program items.
 We provide forms for you to write a description of your program item.
 At the planning sessions, we set out all the written descriptions for people to look at.
 Then everyone vote the items they'd like to see.
 We take as many of the most popular items as we can fit, and organize them to fill in the blanks on the programming schedule.

 We welcome creators to share.
 We've extended the convention tradition of readings into something we call struts.
 They're a chance to "strut your stuff" — to share whatever it is you've made, written, or are passionate about.
 We've set aside a comfortable corner of the convention space as the Strange Attractor, and we hold struts there.
 We'll give a 15-minute slot to any member with something to share.
 Just sign up at the convention to do a reading or a strut.

 Our programming reflects our belief that everyone is interesting.
 Instead of looking for experts and planning the event around them, we welcome everyone to share what they know.
 We never know what we'll get, but it's always a pleasure to find out together.

-Many Foolscaps open on Friday with a series of writing workshops during the day before the convention kicks off.
-They're a chance for members to learn from some of the many skilled authors in our community, and a great way to start the weekend by creating something.
+Foolscaps writing workshops are an opportunity for members to learn from some of the many skilled authors in our community, and a great way to include in your weekend some creative work.

 Bite of Foolscap Banquet